-Based in North Kent (UK), I have been making ceramic sculpture for ten years.
+Based in North Kent (UK), I have been making ceramic sculpture for eleven years.
 The criteria for everything I make is that, if I hadn't made it and I saw it for sale, I would want to own it.
 Whether it is a commission, a gift or is ultimately to sell, this ensures that I continue to enjoy the process of creating unique, entirely hand-built pieces.

 Ideas can come from anywhere.
-If I can see the (intended) finished result in my head straight away, it usually gets made.
+If I can see the finished result in my head straight away, it usually gets made.
 I've no idea why I lean towards beasts, gods and ancient warriors as my main subjects, it's just what appeals.

 When I can, I like to exhibit my work as often as possible.
-I have exhibited for the past eight years as a member of the Brockley Potters Association and as part of the annual Sydenham Arts Festival's Visual Arts Trail.
+I have exhibited for the past ten years as a member of the Brockley Potters Association and as part of the annual Sydenham Arts Festival's Visual Arts Trail.
 I hope to increase the amount of exhibitions I show at, especially as I have recently purchased my first home kiln and it likes to be fed on a regular basis.

 I also take silicone molds of some of my pieces and cast them in resin and metal powders.
-These have been selling well for the past year on the Etsy.com website and are going from strength to strength.
+These have been selling well for the past couple of years on the Etsy.com website and are going from strength to strength.
 It's a great way to buy a limited edition version of one of my pieces.
 There are more molds and casts in the pipeline so, if that tweeks your interest, take a look at my Etsy page over at www.etsy.com/shop/rikberryart

 For more information and anything you'd like to know about my work, forthcoming exhibitions, the website, Etsy.
 Instagram etc., please do drop me a line in the 'contact' section.